opendatasoft/ods-documentation/source/sourcing_and_processing_data/harvesters/dbnomics.rst

      * Description
      * Example
    * * Dataset
-     * The comma separated list of dataset IDs you want to harvest.
+     * The comma separated list of dataset IDs to harvest.
      * eurostat-earn-ses06-01, ameco-adggi, ...
    * * Aggregate series in a single dataset
      * Aggregate SDMX series into a single SDMX dataset.